UfukTanriverdi8/HacettepeAI/README.md

 # TO DO
 - [ ] claude response newlines need to be rendered
+- [ ] auto scroll to bottom not working after the typewriter effect
 - [ ] cors allowed origin
 - [ ] title typewriter effect